r3dkoi/personal-projects/python-todolist-2/README.md

 Loading tasks from the JSON module always begins when the program is first booted up.

-I chose JSON over .txt file and .csv because JSON uses key-value pairs which my to-do list requires.
-Has good future-proofing if I wish to add more functionalities such as due dates and prorities, due to it's ability to store structured data.
-Also easier to format to read.

-.txt is too unorganised for my program's purpose, only suitable for simple lists and notes without any built-in data organisation.

-.csv is used for tabular and spreadsheet data which my to-do list does not need (If I decide to add a finance tracker, then perhaps.)

 5. **Error Handling:**

 *If-Else statements:*